 Regardless of how the rules play out for next season, Smith has proved his worth as a formidable MLB hitter and exploded into the Top 5 of Black Knights in this unusual MLB season.
 Can’t wait to see what he does with a full body of work.

 Williams, 26, was dominant as the setup closer for Josh Hader.
 He shined with his high 90s heat and a ridiculous changeup that stifled the game’s best hitters to the tune of an unhittable 0.33 earned run average in 22 appearances to go along with a 4-1 record.

 His K rate was off the charts, finishing with 53 in 27 innings for a historic ratio of 17.6 per nine innings.
 In addition, Williams led all major-league relievers with a 0.63 WHIP and .090 opponents batting average.

 Many considered Williams’ changeup, which was given the nickname “Airbender,” the most untouchable pitch in the majors.
 Hitters went 2 for 62 (.032) against it with 41 strikeouts.

 Michael Brantley was having a typical season.
 Lots of hits, a .300 batting average, timely power and a driving force in what is still a lethal Houston Astros lineup.
 He finished Top 40 in OPS and OBP and will be heavily relied on to come through offensively for the maligned Astros, a sixth seed who will open the playoffs against the No. 3 seeded Twins.

 Fernando Tatis Jr. and Manny Machado get the ink, but 23-year-old Trent Grisham’s development has been a huge reason why the San Diego Padres challenged the Dodgers for NL West supremacy.

-Other Honorable Mention: Kyle Lewis, JP Crawford, Andrew McCutchen, Marcus Semien, Josh Bell, Jason Heyward.
+Other Honorable Mention: Kyle Lewis (AL ROY), JP Crawford, Andrew McCutchen, Marcus Semien, Josh Bell, Jason Heyward.